opalj/OPAL-VSCode-Explorer/extension/README.md

 This extension aims to bring the advantages of [Opal-Project](http://www.opal-project.de/) into VSCode.
 Features include Java bytecode processing, engineering, manipulation and analysis functionality like three-address-code oder bytecode view.

-##Before you start
+##Usage
+1.0 VSCode file explorer context menu

+1.1 Right click a class file in your file explorer and choose

+1.2 "Three-Address-Code ..." to open its three-address-code

+2.0 Opal Explorer - Tree-View (lens symbol inside the activitybar)

+2.1.
+Find and select the class you wish to analyze

+2.1.1.
+By choosing the Three-Address-Code node you can open the desired representation

+##Configuration

+1.0 There are several settings, you can change to your desires:

-1. Please configure the necessary settings as follows:
+### Find the settings

 1.1.
-(Windows and Linux) Open File > Preferences > Settings > Extensions > OPAL VSCode Explorer: Set the following paths as in our example
+(Windows and Linux) Open File > Preferences > Settings > Extensions > OPAL VSCode Explorer

-(Mac) Open Code > Preferences > Settings > Extensions > OPAL VSCode Explorer: Set the following paths as in our example
+(Mac) Open Code > Preferences > Settings > Extensions > OPAL VSCode Explorer

+### Examples, how to change settings

 1.2.
 Add "OPAL.opal.targetDir": "Path to your project / target folder"